 Overall, we are looking for loving families who are prepared and excited to adopt a child with special medical needs!
 Whenever possible the birth family chooses the adoptive family.
 Because the children have special medical needs, it is important to know how and why a prospective adoptive family feels prepared to parent a child with significant medical needs.
 Spence-Chapin supports open adoption and is seeking adoptive parents who are open to ongoing contact with their child’s birth parents, often in the form of phone calls, video chat, letters, emails, visits, and texts.

 Where do the children come from?

-All of the children are born in New York, New Jersey, or Connecticut Spence-Chapin offers free, unbiased options counseling to women and their partners in the NYC metro area.
+All of the children are born in New York and New Jersey Spence-Chapin offers free, unbiased options counseling to women and their partners in the NYC metro area.
 Sometimes birth parents know prenatally that a baby will have a special need, other times we are contacted after the birth of the baby.